 The NIBE Board of Directors consists of six members, elected by the AGM.
 Directors of the company and the Chairman of the Board are elected annually by the AGM to serve for the period until the next AGM.
 Company employees participate in Board meetings as required to submit reports or to contribute expert knowledge in individual matters.

 The work of the Board is governed by formal rules of procedure adopted annually to regulate the decision-making processes within the company, authority to sign for the company, meetings of the Board and the duties of the Chairman of the Board.
 The Board of Directors has not otherwise distributed responsibilities among its members.
-However, some directors are more familiar with certain matters than others on account of their particular expertise and experience.
+However, some directors are more familiar with certain matters than others because their particular expertise and experience.

 The Board of Directors oversees the work of the MD/CEO and is responsible for ensuring that the organisation, management and administrative guidelines for the company’s funds are suitable for the purpose.
 The Board is also responsible for developing and following up the company’s strategies through plans and objectives, decisions on acquisitions, major investments, appointments to managerial positions and the continual supervision of operations during the year.
 In addition, the Board sets the budget and is responsible for the annual report.

 The Board of Directors evaluates its work every year.
 The evaluation is carried out by means of a survey of the directors.
 The results of the survey are then presented to the full Board, which uses them to make specific proposals on how its work can be developed, improved and made more efficient, where necessary.
-The Board survey for 2015 revealed an open, constructive climate with well-functioning control and decision-making processes.
-The areas covered by the evaluation included the composition, working methods, communication and internal control of the Board, the Board’s evaluation of the MD/CEO and other company management, and the need for committees.
+The Board survey for 2016 revealed an open, constructive climate with well-functioning control and decision-making processes.
+The areas covered by the evaluation included the composition, working methods, communication and internal control of the Board, the Board’s evaluation of the MD and other company management, and the need for committees.

 The NIBE Board deals with all matters of significance.